torognes/inf9380/cloud/elasticluster_part2.md

 wget https://raw.githubusercontent.com/torognes/inf9380/master/cloud/elasticluster.config -O ~/.elasticluster/config
 ```

 Then go into the configuration file and edit it, with nano, vi(m) or emacs.
+The parts that need editing are marked.
+Basically this is the username and password to NREC, and the name you will call your cluster.

-I will show here with emacs
+I will show here with emacs how to open the file:
 ```
 emacs -nw ~/.elasticluster/config
 ```